TAP-GGC/leapformankind/README.md

 * The Technology Ambassadors Program is an interactive class focused on service learning.
 TAP provides the opportunity to build a project using different technologies and collectively deliver it through conferences, student involvement, workshops, and outreach events.
 Click on this think for details about TAP: https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/

 * This study is inspired by the various simple racing games found on gaming websites.
 Keyboard inputs are traditionally used to interact with the games; however, we took it a step further by implementing the Leap Motion controller.
+We decided to remove the Leap Motion from our interactive activity in order to facilitate the workshop remotely during the COVID-19 pandemic.

 ***
 ## Methods ##